 Over the years, I’ve noticed that clients who added a certain item to their diet seemed more likely to lose weight.
 And this happened even when their calorie intake remained the same.
 What is this superfood?
-It’s nothing weird, and it’s not a supplement — just a product that appears to go back to Neolithic times: yogurt.
+It’s nothing weird, it’s not a supplement, it’s cheap and found everywhere — And it’s a product that may go back to Neolithic times: yogurt.

 For years, I’ve wondered why this versatile food worked so well, and now, new scientific research is backing my observations.
 It turns out that the bacterial organisms in the digestive tract — about 100 million of them (10 times the number of human cells), collectively called the microbiome — are akin to a fully functioning organ, and can have a positive or negative effect on human health.